 What pollutants does the Council monitor?

-Falkirk Council monitors nitrogen dioxide, sulphur dioxide, benzene, 1,3 butadiene and particles (less than 10 µm and 2.5 µm in diameter).
+Falkirk Council monitors nitrogen dioxide, sulphur dioxide, benzene, 1,3 butadiene and particulate matter (PM10+2.5).
 The review and assessment process has not identified the need to monitor carbon monoxide or lead.